logo

 Question: What is the pay rate for a San Diego substitute teacher?

-Answer: Substitute teachers, also known as visiting teachers, are paid $166.69 per day for short-term assignments or $186.28 per day for long-term assignments.8 “Established” day-to-day visiting teachers, those who work 50% or more of the instructional year, are paid $176.49 per day.8
+Answer: Substitute teachers, also known as visiting teachers, are paid $250 per day for short-term assignments or $260 per day “Established” day-to-day visiting teachers, those who work 50% or more of the instructional year.
+Subs on long-term assignments (more than five consecutive days in a single assignment) are paid $275 per day.1

 Question: How do you become a kindergarten teacher in San Diego?

 Answer: To become a kindergarten teacher in San Diego public or charter schools, you must complete a bachelor’s degree and an approved teacher preparation program in early childhood education and then pass California’s state exams for early childhood educators.
-You can read about the requirements in detail through the California Commission on Teacher Credentialing.
-Private school requirements may vary by school.
+You can read about the requirements in detail through the CTC.
+Private school requirements vary by school.

 Table Notes and References: